Jelmerro/Vieb/Erwic.md

 ### Context menu option

-Right-click on your desktop and create a shortcut to the "Vieb" executable, and set `--erwic /path/to/config/file.json --datafolder /path/to/datafolder/` as the startup arguments of the program.
+Right-click on your desktop and create a shortcut to the "Vieb" executable, and set `--erwic=/path/to/config/file.json --datafolder=/path/to/datafolder/` as the startup arguments of the program.
 Usually you can also set a custom icon for the shortcut, which you can also provide as an option the Erwic config file (can be the same or different).